datacamp/community-courses-tidy-data-in-python-mini-course/chapter1.md

 *** =hint
 - The basic syntax for melt is `df.melt(df, id_vars=l)`.
 Here `l` should be `['Name', 'Wear_Glasses']`.
 - The basic syntax for rename is  `df.rename(columns = l, inplace = True)`.
+- You don't need to change the code we provide for you.

 *** =pre_exercise_code